 One of the objectives is to foster the scientific collaboration among JRC scientific directorates and the regional research institutions.
 At the same time, the Memorandum of understanding represents a framework tool to promote the creation of further collaborations between SiS and JRS institutions that will support mutual initiatives for the benefit of the regional territory.

-EUROPEAN PROGRAMME “AMBIENT ASSISTED LIVING” - AAL
+EUROPEAN PROGRAMME "ACTIVE ASSISTED LIVING" - AAL

 The AAL Programme, launched jointly by several Member States, supports research and development initiatives for an active and autonomous living.
-Friuli Venezia Giulia (FVG) is the only Italian region that formally adhered to the Association that manages the Programme since 2017, together with the Ministry of Education, University and Research (MIUR) and the Ministry of Health manages the European Programme Ambient Assisted Living (AAL).
+Friuli Venezia Giulia (FVG) is the only Italian region that formally adhered to the Association that manages the Programme since 2017, together with the Ministry of University and Research (MUR) and the Ministry of Health manages the European Programme Active Assisted Living (AAL).
 This will allow the Region to take an active role in the management of the calls and provide support to the local stakeholders.

 The adherence to the Association will contribute to the promotion of the internationalization of regional scientific system and it will facilitate access to opportunities provided by European funds.